 - Multiple choice component - Students will answer 40 multiple-choice questions on reading and writing fundamentals.

-- Students must take a math placement test before enrolling in any math course.
+- Students may need to take a math placement test before enrolling in a math course.
 Some other courses such as science and computer science courses also require a qualifying score on the math placement test.
 Some programs such as nursing require a qualifying score on the math placement test.

 - Students can use the electronic calculator that is provided as a pop-up window that is part of the mathematics test.
 The calculator is a basic four function model with a square root button.
 It appears on all questions except for the section on basic arithmetic.
 (Most students will not see this part of the test.)